DECLARE (result set cursor)

 Important:

-When using program variables in a static SQL statement of a DECLARE CURSOR instruction, make sure that these variables are available when executing the OPEN or FOREACH instruction.
+When using program variables in a static SQL statement of a DECLARE name CURSOR instruction, make sure that these variables are available when executing the OPEN or FOREACH instruction.
 Otherwise, the behavior is unexpected and can make the runtime system crash.
 Do not mix ?
 SQL parameter placeholders with program variables: This would lead to a runtime error at OPEN or at FOREACH time, because the number of SQL parameters will not match the number of variable provided in the USING clause.
 The fglcomp -S option extracts the static SQL statements showing ? placeholders instead of programs variables.
 This can help to check the actual number of SQL parameters in a static SQL statement.

 The maximum number of declared cursors in a single program is limited by the database server and the available memory.
 Make sure that you free the resources when you no longer need the declared cursor.